Newly named Saint Serra a controversial figure in U.S. history

 The pope spoke of "mistreatment and wrongs which today still trouble us, especially because of the hurt which they cause in the lives of many people."

-But he also seemed to acknowledge some criticisms of Serra, saying, "Mission is never the fruit of a perfectly planned program or a well-organized manual."
+But he also seemed to acknowledge some criticisms of Serra, saying, "Mission is never the fruit of a perfectly planned program or a well-organised manual."

 The Mass's first reading, from the Biblical book of Isaiah, was read in the Chochenyo language spoken in the region where Serra served as a missionary.